About

 An adventurer at heart, Stephanie spent her early twenties leading canoe and kayak wilderness expeditions and has lived and taught in South Korea and Australia.
 She has wandered through Europe, the Middle East, and Southeast Asia — always writing, always paying attention.
 She has run her own business doing leadership development coaching and consulting for the past fifteen years.

 Stephanie is a graduate of SFU's The Writer's Studio and holds a BA in English.
 Her fiction and poetry have appeared in Grain Magazine, The Ascent, and other publications.
-She has published a poetry chapbook, This is What Love Tastes Like, and is at work on a memoir, Love Needs No Language, about her brother Joel.
+She has published a poetry chapbook, This is What Love Tastes Like, and is at work on a memoir, Love Needs No Language, about her brother, Joel.
 Her nonfiction book Working Well: Twelve Simple Strategies to Manage Stress and Increase Productivity (2019) was an Amazon bestseller.

 "Stephanie Berryman's deeply felt writing balances empathy with an exactitude of detail — her writing evokes the universal inside the deeply personal."